mburolla/siu-van-intro/readme.md

 - `git commit -m "Initial commit."`
 - `git push origin main`

-ProTip: Change your default shell to `cmd.exe` so you can change all the Git commands together:
+ProTip: Change your default shell to `cmd.exe` so you can chain all the Git commands together:

 `git add --all && git commit -m "Initial commit." && git push origin main`